History of the automobile: Gasoline

+In 1891, John William Lambert built a three-wheeler in Ohio City, Ohio, which was destroyed in a fire the same year, while Henry Nadig constructed a four-wheeler in Allentown, Pennsylvania.

-The first four-wheeled petrol-driven automobile in Britain was built in Walthamstow by Frederick Bremer in 1892.
+The first four-wheeled gasoline-driven automobile in the United Kingdom was built in Walthamstow by Frederick Bremer in 1892.
 Another was made in Birmingham in 1895 by Frederick William Lanchester, who also patented the disc brake.
 The first electric starter was installed on an Arnold, an adaptation of the Benz Velo, built in Kent between 1895 and 1898.

-George Foote Foss of Sherbrooke, Quebec built a single-cylinder gasoline car in 1896 which he drove for four years, ignoring city officials' warnings of arrest for his "mad antics".
+George Foote Foss of Sherbrooke, Quebec, built a single-cylinder gasoline car in 1896, which he drove for four years, ignoring city officials' warnings of arrest for his "mad antics".

-In all the turmoil, many early pioneers are nearly forgotten.
-In 1891, John William Lambert built a three-wheeler in Ohio City, Ohio, which was destroyed in a fire the same year, while Henry Nadig constructed a four-wheeler in Allentown, Pennsylvania.
-It is likely they were not the only ones.

 Eras of invention

-Horseless carriage or Veteran era
+Horseless carriage or veteran era

 The American George B. Selden filed for a patent on 8 May 1879.
-His application included not only the engine but its use in a four-wheeled car.
-Selden filed a series of amendments to his application which stretched out the legal process, resulting in a delay of 16 years before the patent was granted on 5 November 1895.
+His application included the engine and its use in a four-wheeled car.
+Selden filed a series of amendments to his application, which stretched out the legal process, resulting in a delay of 16 years before the patent was granted on 5 November 1895.
 Selden licensed his patent to most major American automakers, collecting a fee on each car they produced and creating the Association of Licensed Automobile Manufacturers.
 The Ford Motor Company fought this patent in court, and eventually won on appeal.
-Henry Ford testified that the patent did more to hinder than encourage development of autos in the US.
+Henry Ford testified that the patent did more to hinder than encourage development of autos in the United States.

-The first production of automobiles was by Karl Benz in 1888 in Germany and, under license from Benz, in France by Emile Roger.
+The first automobiles were produced by Carl Benz in 1888 in Germany and, under license from Benz, in France by Emile Roger.
 There were numerous others, including tricycle builders Rudolf Egg, Edward Butler, and Léon Bollée.
-Bollée, using a 650 cc engine of his own design, enabled his driver, Jamin, to average 45 km/h in the 1897 Paris-Tourville rally.
-By 1900, mass production of automobiles had begun in France and the US.
+Bollée, using a 650 cc engine of his own design, enabled his driver, Jamin, to average 45 km/h in the 1897 Paris-Tourville race.
+By 1900, mass production of automobiles had begun in France and the United States.

-The first company formed exclusively to build automobiles was Panhard et Levassor in France, which also introduced the first four-cylinder engine.
-Formed in 1889, Panhard was quickly followed by Peugeot two years later.
-By the start of the 20th century, the automobile industry was beginning to take off in Western Europe, especially in France, where 30,204 were produced in 1903, representing 48.8 percent of world automobile production that year.
+The first company formed exclusively to build automobiles was Panhard et Levassor in France, which is also credited for introducing the first four-cylinder engine.
+Formed in 1889, Panhard was followed by Peugeot two years later.
+By the start of the 20th century, the automobile industry began taking off in Western Europe, especially in France, where 30,204 were produced in 1903, representing 48.8 percent of world automobile production that year.